Why are my hydrangea leaves wilting and turning brown?

-There is nothing more frustrating then to work incredibly hard cultivating new plants, caring to their every need day in and day out only to see your hydrangea leaves wilting and turning brown.
+There is nothing more frustrating than to work incredibly hard cultivating new plants, caring to their every need day in and day out only to see your hydrangea leaves wilting and turning brown.

 When you get plants from a nursery you always want to check the roots.
 If you see the roots are compact, woven together, soak the root ball in water and then carefully loosen the roots with your hand before you plant them.
 You can incredibly carefully try to recreate this loosening movement around the root ball if you just planted your hydrangeas.